CornellCustomDev/CD_cwd_events/README.md

 ## Acknowledgments

-* Hat tip to Alison Jo McCauley.
+* Hat tip to Anthony M. Adinolfi for his work on localist event in theme.